• Skip to primary navigation

 Expert Tips

-• For even cooking, cut your butternut squash into very similarly shaped cubes.
+• Cut your squash evenly.
+For even cooking, cut your butternut squash into very similarly shaped cubes.
 This will provide even heat distribution and allow each cube to cook at the same rate.

-• When selecting butternut squash, choose one with an even beige exterior.
+• Pick the best squash.
+When selecting butternut squash, choose one with an even beige exterior.
 Scarring on the surface is normal, but avoid soft spots or cuts that puncture the skin.
 Choose one that is heavy for its size with no bruises and an intact stem.

-• Use a sharp knife and a sturdy cutting board on a flat surface when cutting your butternut squash.
+• Use a sharp knife.
+Always use a sharp knife and a sturdy cutting board on a flat surface when cutting your butternut squash.
 They can take a little bit of muscle to get through, so avoid injury by using the best possible tools.

 How to Store